scroll top

 • Include everyone that you can legally claim as a dependent when you file, since you get higher tax credits and steeper deductions.

 • Know how tax changes affect you.
-For example, if you are self-employed or have a side gig and are paid via PayPal or other payment processors, your income will now be filed with the IRS.
+For example, if you are self-employed or have a side gig and are paid via PayPal or other payment processors, your income may be reported to the IRS on Form 1099-K once you pass the reporting thresholds.
 Keep good records to avoid IRS adjustments.

 How much does a single mom get back in taxes?

-While there is no average tax return refund amount for a single mother, a married mom, or anyone for that matter, single moms should prepare to receive a smaller refund for the 2022 tax year, says Logan Allec, a CPA.
+There is no standard tax return refund amount for a single mother, a married mom, or anyone for that matter, though the average federal refund during the 2025 filing season was about $3,167.

 Is there a single parent tax credit?